phucdev/studyproject/README.md

-# Efficient Cross-Lingual and Progressive Transfer Learning
+# Study project: Efficient Cross-Lingual and Progressive Transfer Learning

 This study project is based on the CLP-Transfer method by Ostendorff and Rehm (2023), that transfers models from a source language, for which pretrained models are publicly available, like English, to a new target language while leveraging a small pretrained model in the target language as a helper model.